-This episode, for starters, marked the return of Barbara, who has been AWOL for the past several weeks (in case you haven’t noticed).
+This episode, for starters, marked the return of Barbara, who has been AWOL for the past several weeks.
 Here, she becomes the Ogre’s new crush.
-While this new dark, vampy Barbara is far more interesting than her original personality, which was as intriguing as drying paint, it still carries with it the same issues I’ve always had with her character: she doesn’t really do anything other than chew scenery.
+While this new dark, vampy Barbara is more interesting than her original personality, which was as intriguing as drying paint, it still carries with it the same issues I’ve always had with her character: she doesn’t really do anything other than chew scenery.

 Likewise, Barbara tells the Ogre that if he found out what she was really like, he’d run away screaming.
 But why?
 What exactly has Barbara done that was so hideously awful?
 I mean, being a milquetoast isn’t all that bad.